Pushpa 2: The Rule: Plot

-As Pushpa, Siddappa, and his gang celebrate, tragedy strikes again as Kaveri is kidnapped and assaulted by Bugga Reddy, who wanted revenge for his humiliation at the Jathara festival.
-Later, it is revealed that Bugga Reddy is the nephew of Minister Veera Pratap Reddy, who tries to negotiate with Pushpa to leave Bugga alone.
-However, a furious Pushpa manages to rescue Kaveri and brutally kills Bugga and his gang, along with Subba Reddy, Bugga's father and Pratap Reddy's younger brother.
-At their funeral, Pratap Reddy along with Srinu, Dakshayani, Jaali Reddy, Murugan, and the others swear revenge against Pushpa.
-Pratap Reddy then asks about an important mysterious person as he was not present at the funeral.
+As Pushpa, Siddappa and their allies celebrate, Bugga Reddy kidnaps and assaults Kaveri in revenge for his earlier humiliation.
+It is revealed that Bugga is the nephew of Minister Veera Pratap Reddy, who tries to persuade Pushpa to spare him.
+Pushpa rescues Kaveri and kills Bugga, his gang and Subba Reddy, Bugga's father and Pratap Reddy's younger brother.
+At their funeral, Pratap Reddy, Srinu, Dakshayani, Jaali Reddy, Murugan and the others swear revenge against Pushpa.
+Pratap Reddy also asks about a mysterious person who was absent from the funeral.